benkuly/trixnity/README.md

 #### Use `DefaultAppserviceService`

 The `DefaultAppserviceService` implements `AppserviceService`.
-It makes the implementation of a Matrix Appservice more abstract.
+It makes the implementation of a Matrix Appservice more abstract and easier.
 For that it uses `AppserviceEventService`, `AppserviceUserService` and `AppserviceRoomService`, which you need to implement.